Chunjee/car-buying/docs/oilchanges.md

 #### Oil
-Any brand of oil is fine if the weight matches your engine.
-More expensive oils might be slightly better, but only marginally.
+Any brand of oil is fine; more expensive oils might be slightly better, but only marginally.
 [Costco](https://www.costco.com/motor-oil.html) and [Amazon](https://www.amazon.com/s?k=amazonbasics+motor+oil) have their own oil products that are better than average and cheaper than most.

 ## Change interval